pavshulin/maskPlugin/README.md

 </code></pre>
 <h4> Pameteres</h4>

-<p>By default, mask plugin didn't clear up the input if user leave the field without complete text.
+<p>By default, mask plugin didn't clear up the input if user leave the field without completed text.
 For applying that logic you
 must put 'clearIncomplete' parameter to true in second hash argument
 </p>